 National parks of areas relatively large for a small country are now established and for the native area of Scots pine, the Cairngorms National Park is a key factor in the plans for regeneration.
 These parks are on land privately and variedly owned and managed.
 The role of the park authority is in regulated planning of land use.
 An ambition is now active here with a project named Cairngorms Connect.
-This aims to regenerate Scots pine forest around the western periphery of the Cairngorms massif of uplands, hills and mountains that were sculpted by ice from a colossal block of granite rock, an oval of 30x20 kilometres.
+This aims to regenerate Scots pine forest around the western periphery of the Cairngorms massif of uplands, hills and mountains.
 The formal plans of this project extend for two hundred years - growing trees is a slow business.

 This story of a forest started with an ice-age a long time ago.
-These huge changes in our climate repeat in slow cycles over many thousands of years as the Earth varies in its rotation around the Sun and around its own axis.
-The changes are variable because of the subtle complexity of these interactions and so future changes are not precisely predictable.
+These huge changes in our climate repeat in slow cycles over many thousands of years.
+The changes are variable because of subtle complexity in the causative interactions, so future changes are not precisely predictable.
 Other influences on our long-term climate are from movements of the crust of the Earth as tectonic plates, massive volcanoes and collisions with asteroids.
 What is predicted with confidence is that this ice-age of our current period of Earth's history, will end when the ice-sheet on Greenland disappears because of these long-term climate changes.
 Then the next ice age will start gradually to form.
 Climatologists recognise the most regular of these cycles to repeat about every 41,000 years and from that they predict the start of our next ice age in ten to twelve thousand years from now.

-Probably this small population of Scots pine in Scotland, after responding well to our regeneration work, will be obliterated by another ice sheet in about twenty thousand years from now.
-But we know enough about the history of this species of tree to be confident that this small forest, and most of the larger forests across its main range, will do what they have done before.
-Again they will migrate southward and will survive in refuges during another ice age.
-Eventually they will advance northward again as the ice retreats and tundra is re-populated.
-This life-form, this species we call Pinus sylvestris, has a good future ahead of it to judge by its past performance.
+This life-form, this process, this tree we call Pinus sylvestris, has a good future ahead of it to judge by its past performance.
 Scots pine looks like a survivor with its broad bulk of gnarly roughness topped with a dense mass of shining greeness.
 Its enduring presence comforts us.
 So our current contribution to the continuing good fortunes of this beautiful and iconic tree is no whistling into the winds of inevitable change.
-We can help it on its way.
+We people can help it on its way.